Updated: Oct 22, 2021

 How Man in the Middle attacks can be prevented

 There are several ways to prevent this type of attack, depending on the specific attack vector.

-Avoiding using WiFi connections that aren’t password protected or using public wifi networks (coffee shops etc.) unless using a VPN to securely encrypt traffic.
+Avoid using WiFi connections that aren’t password protected or using public wifi networks (coffee shops etc.) unless using a VPN to securely encrypt traffic.

 Only connect to HTTPS web applications.

 Keep the systems and infrastructure patched and updated.